getodk/docs/javarosa-dag.rst

 -----------------------

 Each triggerable expression is evaluated at form load and save.
-Additionally, if the XPath expression references other node(s), it is evaluated if any of the referenced node is updated.
+Additionally, if the XPath expression references other node(s), it is evaluated if any of the referenced nodes are updated.
 Moreover, it may happen that a referenced node also has a triggerable expression which references other nodes etc.
 So triggerables may depend on each other.